jomit/OAuthO365/README.md

-This is a sample code on how to perform authentication and authorization from a remote app in SharePoint Online.
+This is a sample code on how to perform authentication and authorization from a remote app in Office 365 SharePoint Online.
 Especially, when the remote apps are running on a Non .Net technology platforms.
 Which means we can’t use the out the box ‘TokenHelper’ class.
 The entire flow needs to only use simple HttpRequests.